spences10/scottspence.com/posts/2016/12/05/job-hunting/index.md

-Things I have learned, most of the time the job doesn't exist (lead generation) If it does exist and you match one of the skills on the spec you will have every resourcer in the country [and abroad] calling you for the role.
+Things I have learned, most of the time the job doesn't exist (lead generation) If it does exist and you match one of the skills on the spec you will have every recruiter in the country [and abroad] calling you for the role.
 Wild salary ranges £40k-£80k that's a pretty big range, these ads usually come with every skill imaginable so it's safe to say that they don't really know what they want or the role doesn't